pshihn/shihn.ca/posts/2020/resizing-rotated-elements.md

 <script async src="/stuff/posts/resizing-rotated-elements/resize-canvas.js"></script>

 If you have ever used a visual editor — a WYSIWYG designer or a Graphics editor, you'd expect to be able to resize and rotate the selected shape or element.
 These are common operations, and yet when applied together can cause a bit of an itchy head.
-I say that because I have been involved with a few projects over the years that required these features, and every time I have seen developers having some sort of trouble getting it just right.

 ## The Problem

 Let's take the most common use case - a rectangle (*Elements on a web page have a bounding rectangle, and vectors in graphics have a rectangular bounding box*).
-We usually represent the rectangle with four numbers - the `x, y` coordinates of the top left corner of the rectangle and the `width, height` of the rectangle.
+We usually represent the rectangle with four numbers - the `x, y` coordinates of the top-left corner of the rectangle, and the `width, height` of the rectangle.

 For resizing this rectangle, common practice is to add four draggable handles at the corners of the rectangle.
 You can also add four additional handles in the middle of each side to resize in only one direction. **For simplicity, I'm going to just add one handle** - handle to move the bottom right corner of the rectangle.
-The concept can be applied to all handles the same way.

 To resize, one calculates how much `x` and `y` units the user has dragged the handle.
 Let's call the change in the values to be `𝝙x` and `𝝙y`.
 The new width and height of the rectangle would be `width + 𝝙x` and `height + 𝝙y` respectively.